 #3 The Way You Breastfeed

-- The baby should be positioned with the chin or nose pointing towards the affected area, this will help to drain the blocked region.
+- The baby should be positioned with the chin or nose pointing towards the affected area, which will help drain the blocked region.

 - Latching on problems can prevent your baby from draining the breast efficiently.
 Tongue tie, cleft lip, and other sucking problems may cause issues.
 Deep attachment is extremely important.
 (1)